Chasing the dragon: Risks

-Drug overdose

-A drug overdose caused by chasing the dragon is hard to predict because this technique does not deliver a standardized dosage.
-It is virtually impossible even for skilled users to know how much of the substance has been evaporated, burned, and inhaled.
-These combined factors may create a false sense of security when a given dose seems safe to repeat, but may cause an overdose when all the factors are randomly excluded.

-A vaporizer is a safer drug paraphernalia than aluminum foil.

 Lung cancer from natural talc

 Talc is an excipient often used in pharmaceutical tablets.
 Also, illicit drugs that occur as white powder in their pure form are often cut with cheap talc.
 Natural talc is cheap but contains asbestos while asbestos-free talc is more expensive.
 Talc that has asbestos is generally accepted as being able to cause lung cancer if it is inhaled.
 The evidence about asbestos-free talc is less clear, according to the American Cancer Society.

-Talc can be avoided by dissolving the substance in water, filtering and discarding non-dissolving particles with a syringe, and evaporating the water of the dissolved substances.